Vathek: Plot summary

-Finally, Vathek reaches Istakhar, where he finds more swords with writing on them, which says "Thou hast violated the conditions of my parchment, and deserve to be sent back, but in favour to thy companion, and as the meed for what thou hast done to obtain it, Eblis permitted that the portal of this place will receive thee" (108).
-The Giaour opens the gates with a golden key, and Vathek and Nouronihar step through into a place of gold where Genies of both sexes dance lasciviously.
-The Giaour leads them to Eblis, who tells them that they may enjoy whatever his empire holds.
+Vathek reaches Istakhr, where the giaour opens the gates, and Vathek and Nouronihar step through into a place of gold.
+The Giaour leads them to Iblis, who tells them that they may enjoy whatever his empire holds.
 Vathek asks to be taken to the talismans that govern the world.
 There, Soliman tells Vathek that he had once been a great king, but was seduced by a Jinn and received the power to make everyone in the world do his bidding.
-But because of this, Soliman is destined to suffer in hell for a finite but vast period—until the waterfall he is sitting beside, stops.
-This eventual end to his punishment is due to his piety in the earlier part of his reign.
+But because of this, Soliman is destined to suffer in hell for a finite but vast period.
 The other inmates must suffer the fire in their hearts for all eternity.
-Vathek asks the Giaour to release him, saying he will relinquish all he was offered, but the Giaour refuses.
+Vathek requests the giaour to release him, saying he will relinquish all he was offered, but the giaour refuses.
 He tells Vathek to enjoy his omnipotence while it lasts, for in a few days he will be tormented.

 Vathek and Nouronihar become increasingly discontented with the palace of flames.
 Vathek orders an ifrit to fetch Carathis from the castle.
-While the ifrit is bringing Carathis, Vathek meets some people who are, like him, awaiting the execution of their own sentences of eternal suffering.
-Three relate to Vathek how they got to Eblis' domain.
-When Carathis arrives, he warns her of what happens to those who enter Eblis' domain, but Carathis takes the talismans of earthly power from Soliman regardless.
-She gathers the Jinns and tries to overthrow one of the Solimans, but Eblis decrees "It is time."
-Carathis, Vathek, Nouronihar, and the other denizens of hell lose "the most precious gift granted by heaven – HOPE" (119).
-They begin to feel eternal remorse for their crimes, their hearts burning with literal eternal fire.
+While the ifrit is bringing Carathis, Vathek meets some people who are, like him, awaiting the execution of their sentences of eternal suffering.
+Three relate to Vathek how they got to Iblis' domain.
+When Carathis arrives, he warns her of what happens to those who enter Iblis' domain, but Carathis takes the talismans of earthly power from Soliman regardless.
+She gathers the Jinns and tries to overthrow one of the Solimans, but Iblis decrees "It is time."
+Carathis, Vathek, Nouronihar, and the other denizens of hell lose "the most precious gift granted by heaven – HOPE".
+They all sink into a state of complete apathy, and an eternal fire begins to burn within them.